Max Steenbeck: In Russia

-While Steenbeck developed the theory of the centrifugal isotope separation process, Gernot Zippe, an Austrian, headed the experimental effort in Steenbeck’s group.
+While Steenbeck developed the theory of the centrifugal isotope separation process, Gernot Zippe, an Austrian engineer, headed the experimental effort in Steenbeck’s group.
 Zippe, a POW from the Krasnogorsk camp, joined the group in the summer of 1946.
 Zippe returned to Germany in 1956.
 In 1957, he attended a conference on centrifugal isotope separation; it was then that he realized how advanced the work had been in Steenbeck’s group, and Zippe then applied for a patent on short-bowl centrifuge technology, known as the Zippe-type centrifuge.
 He was invited to repeat the experiments at the University of Virginia.
 Shortly after completing the work, at the request of the United States, all centrifuge research in Germany became classified on August 1, 1960.
-The work of Steenbeck and Zippe shaped European and Japanese enrichment processes and later those in Pakistan and Iraq.
+The work of Steenbeck and Zippe shaped European, Japanese, and Pakistan's enrichment processes.

 Steenbeck and Zippe, before being allowed to leave the Soviet Union, were put into quarantine in the second half of 1952.
 During the quarantine period, they only performed unclassified work.
 First they went to Leningrad, after which they worked in the Institute of Semiconductors of the Academy of Sciences in Kiev.
 They both left the Soviet Union in 1956.

 Return to (East) Germany

-In 1956, Steenbeck became an ordinarius professor of plasma physics at the Friedrich Schiller University of Jena, and, from 1956 to 1959, he was also director of the Institute for Magnetic Materials at Jena.
+In 1956, Steenbeck became an ordinarius professor of plasma physics at the University of Jena, and, from 1956 to 1959, he was also director of the Institute for Magnetic Materials at Jena.
 From 1958 to 1969, he was director of the German Academy of Science Institute for Magnetohydrodynamics, also in Jena.
 From 1957 to 1963, he was the head of the Technological Science Bureau on Reactor Construction, in Berlin.
 From 1962 to 1964, he was vice-president and in 1965 president of the German Academy of Science.
 In 1970, he was president of the East German Committee on European Security.
 In 1976, Steenbeck was honorary president of the East German Research Council.
 He died in East Berlin.